 What to expect?

-Each class will include simple movement games and sequences to help us learn how move our bodies in new ways as well as time for learning and creating our own choreography in response to a theme that we can share with family and friends at the end of the term.
+Each class will include simple movement games and sequences to help us learn how to move our bodies in new ways.
+Classes will include time for learning and creating our own choreography, in response to a theme.
+We may have a class sharing of work with family and friends when the students feel ready.

 What to bring?